jennie-jd/cs-resources/README.md

-# Note-taking repo for software development learnings
+# Note-taking for software development learnings